-Licensing, legislative, regulatory or certification requirements apply to real estate practices in all states and territories.
+Licensing, legislative, regulatory or certification requirements apply to real estate practices in all states and territories and may apply to strata community management in some states and territories.
 Relevant state and territory regulatory authorities should be consulted to confirm those requirements.